cshorter-tech/NASA_NodeJS_Project/readme.txt

 Module is responsible for one thing; and does well.. the more concerns the more complex to keep track of various changes and relationships between different components.
 Seperating concerns makes it easier to understand.

-# Adding Functionality to addNewLaunch
+# Adding Functionality to addNewLaunch (Bottom Up Approach)

 Base functionality by using the model to take data and design functions around that data.